nemzutkovic/Carleton-University-CS-Guide/README.md

 Each course will also outline its' own compiling and running procedures.

 ## Other
-If there is anything you think I should add, remove, or change, feel free to email me at nem@zutkovic.com!
+If there is anything you think I should add, remove, or change, feel free to email me at nemzutkovic@icloud.com.
+Also, my only request is that you share this with as many students as possible.
 Good luck!